 at Mount St. Joseph University.

-Marlene Lang is Asst.
+Marlene Lang is a professional journalist who has also been Asst.
 Professor of Religious Studies at Mount St. Joseph University.
-She is also a freelance journalist.

 From 2005-10, she penned a column for the Daily Southtown, part of Sun-Times Media.
 She has more than a decade of experience as a government newspaper reporter and an editor.
 As a county government reporter, she sniffed out budget misrepresentations and efforts at the prison to hide holding-cell tuberculosis exposures among immigration detainees.
 She covered the nuclear power industry up close as editor of Three Mile Island's hometown paper.
 Her columns have taken up politics, civil liberties, and social justice issues, served on "wry."